sogaiu/ts-playground-setup/README.md

 # ts-playground-setup

 Prepare a directory of files to serve a tree-sitter playground for one or more grammars.

-## Background
+## Introduction

 This repository provides code to automate the process of assembling a tree-sitter playground that works with a user-specified list of